-For The Period Of: GE Will Replace: One Year From the date of the original purchase Any part of the microwave oven which fails due to a defect in materials or workmanship.
-During this limited one-year warranty, GE will also provide, free of charge, all labor to replace the defective part.
-You will be responsible for any in-home service costs.
-Five Years For the second through the fifth year from the date of original purchase The magnetron tube, if the magnetron tube fails due to a defect in materials or workmanship.
-During this additional four-year limited warranty, you will be responsible for any labor or in-home service costs.
+For The Period Of:

+GE Will Replace:

+One Year From the date of the original purchase

+Any part of the microwave oven which fails due to a defect in materials or workmanship.
+During this limited one-year warranty, GE will also provide, free of charge, all labor and related service to replace the defective part.

-For the above limited warranties: To avoid any trip charges, you must take the microwave oven to a General Electric Customer Care® servicer and pick it up following service.
+For the above limited warranty: To avoid any trip charges, you must take the microwave oven to a General Electric Customer Care® servicer and pick it up following service.
 In-home service is also available, but you must pay for the service technician's travel costs to your home.